Rygaards International School: History

 As the years passed and the school grew more it again became necessary to find new and more suitable accommodation.
 Therefore, in 1930, the sisters bought a farm in the rural area of Gentofte, outside Copenhagen.
 The farm was surrounded by stables and fields and was an ideal home for the expanding school and its pupils.
 The farm was called “Rygaard”.
 The school continued to be called “L’Institut de l’Assomption” and was now run by a group of Sisters who lived on the premises.
 It was still managed as a private institution and continued to offer education in French to daughters of Danish and International families.
 Although the teaching was clearly Christian, the school did not set out to convert or indoctrinate pupils, rather instil in them the values and characteristics found in the Gospel.
 The aim of the Sisters was to develop the character of each pupil to reach their own potential.

 In 1935 the Sisters had a church built on the land next to the school.
 The Mother Superior at the time, Mere Madeleine Eugenie had a special devotion to Saint Therese, from whom the name of the church derives.
 During the Second World War when Denmark was occupied the Sisters with the help of some local people risked their lives hiding Jewish children from the Nazis under the church.
 The children were eventually smuggled down to Hellerup harbour and taken by boat across to neutral Sweden.
 The local Parish Church of St. Theresa is an integral part of the school buildings and is used by the school for both Catholic and Ecumenical services.

 In 1949 the school was given the official right to hold examinations.
 Before this, the children had to go the university to take their examinations.
 In 1958 the Danish government began awarding a financial subsidy to the school and an education in Danish was also offered.
 For the first time in the school's history, boys were now admitted.
 In the years that followed, the demand for an education in English grew and the Sisters began teaching in English as well as French.

-It was in 1965 that the British National Curriculum was adopted in the International Department and two years later, in 1967, the Sisters accepted a government subsidy and merged the Danish and International Departments to form what we now know as Rygaards Skole.
+It was in 1965 that the English National Curriculum was adopted in the International Department and two years later, in 1967, the Sisters accepted a government subsidy and merged the Danish and International Departments to form what we now know as Rygaards Skole.